Email Marketing Basics: Build and Nurture Your List | Mycelia

 Plan a regular newsletter cadence you can sustain.
 Monthly is a perfectly acceptable starting point if weekly feels too ambitious.
 Consistency beats frequency.

 Set up tracking and pay attention to your metrics from day one.
-The sooner you start learning what works with your specific audience, the faster you'll improve.
+The sooner you start learning what works with your specific audience, the faster you will improve.

-Need help setting up an email marketing strategy that actually works?
+Need help setting up an email marketing program that earns its keep?
 Let's discuss how to build and nurture your list for lasting business growth.